 When you think of cheap, budget travel destinations a few ideas might spring to mind.
 India, Vietnam, Eastern Europe; but have you considered Egypt?
-Backpacking in Egypt won’t break the bank, an Egypt all inclusive can be a bargain.
+Backpacking in Egypt won’t break the bank (even an all-inclusive can be a bargain), is packed with amazing experiences and you will be blown away by the stunning landmarks in Egypt.
 Even if you are just planning a full-blown Nile Cruise holiday, you’ll be surprised at how much things cost in Egypt.
-Read on and you will discover that you can find cheap food in Egypt, cheap accommodation in Egypt, and enjoy an amazing cultural or beach holiday (or both) on a shoestring.
-Here are 8.5 reasons you will love budget travel in Egypt.
+Read on to discover the 8.5 reasons you will love backpacking in Egypt.